klausbegnis/AttitudeEstimationExam/README.md

 | `outputLineValue`  | string               | private    | String containing the line to be added at the output file.
 In the format: timestamp; $\theta$; $\phi$ |

-Another important composition from the code is the `accelerometerReading`.
-This struct was created to memorize the values from the $G_n$ information and perform mathematical calculation, such as the presented in Equations 1-4.
-It was chosen to utilize the C++ ```struct``` instead of `class` because its methods were purely mathematical, beign this a convention adopted while coding.
-Furthermore, the usage of a ```struct``` allows direct convertion to C language, which is a interesting feature when applied to a embedded system, allowing the conversion of the sensed values to degrees and discovering the steering wheel orientation.
-The `LogReader` ```class``` wouldn't be the case of a embedded system, once its purpose is post data collection, that also explains why a ```class``` was utilized.
+Another important component from the code is the `accelerometerReading`.
+This struct was created to store the values from the $G_n$ information and perform mathematical calculations, such as those presented in Equations 1-4.
+It was chosen to utilize the C++ ```struct``` instead of a `class` because its methods were purely mathematical.
+This is a convention thaw was adopted while coding.
+Furthermore, the usage of a ```struct``` allows conversion to C language, which is an interesting feature when applied to an embedded system.
+This allows the conversion of the sensed values to degrees and the discovering the steering wheel orientation.
+The `LogReader` ```class``` wouldn't be used in an embedded system, since its purpose is to process data collection.

 ## How to use